Music Links Glossary Homepage

 (Halle; Febr 23, 1685 - Apr 13, 1759; London)

 George Frideric Handel can be described as a completely international composer.
 His main output was opera/oratorio for international public.
 His music has immediate appeal and more accessible than Bach's.
-He is a master of grandiose effects and drama.
-Pictorial and effective musical symbolism is one of the main features of Handel's choral writing (word-painting, descriptive music, use of certain keys in certain contexts).
-Much of his happiest word setting occurs in description of nature.
+He is an expert in grandiose effects and drama.
+Pictorial and effective musical symbolism is one of the key features of Handel's choral writing (word-painting, descriptive music, use of certain keys in certain contexts).
+Much of his happiest word-setting occurs in description of nature.
 He uses choral counterpoint to express a conflict of dramatic principle.
 Double and inverted counterpoint is frequent.
 He has a wonderful melodic gift.
 Expansive, tuneful, seemingly effortless music that makes no demands from the listener is typical of Handel.
 Most tunes have a serene lyricism (like Lascia ch'io pianga).
 He uses Romantic harmony (it is said that between him and Bach, all tools of the so-called Romantic harmony had already been used).
 Purcellian turns of melody and harmony, including false relations at cadences and love of hemiola (not exclusively at cadences), expressive play with words, broken unaccompanied cadences are frequent.
 Handel and Purcell often elected to dwell in the same way on the same words and ideas (especially death).
 Although his works during the Cannons period have some flaws, he set the language with a subtlety few native composers have equaled.
 His melodic simplicity points to the classical style.
 The dramatic charge in his simple music is noteworthy (the Dead March in Saul).
 Beethoven most appreciated the ability of Handel to create enormous effects through simplicity.

 He was a man of the theatre.
 Writing music for a paying audience was his business.
 He had first left his hometown Halle to go to the only operatic center in Germany, Hamburg, where he wrote his first two operas.
 His next journey was not surprisingly to the European center of opera, Italy.
 According to Mainwaring, his biographer, Handel's intention in traveling to Italy was to experience Italian opera at first hand.
 Altogether he wrote almost fifty operas and half as many oratorios, much of his other music is also occasional music (like Water Music, Music for the Royal Fireworks).
 Even the organ concertos he wrote were written for use in the theatre to be played between the acts of his oratorios.
-Handel, therefore, is not interested in the academic side of his music, he doe not care about the academic procedures in his fugues, ignores the pure consecutive fifths (in Zadok) as long as the music has the theatrical character.
-For Handel his music had to be appreciated at first hearing.
+Handel, therefore, is not interested in the academic side of his music, he does not care about the academic procedures in his fugues, ignores the pure consecutive fifths (in Zadok) as long as the music has the theatrical character.
+For Handel, his music had to be appreciated at first hearing.
 He was one of the first composers who responded the demands from the audience.
 For example, he knew that English taste showed a predisposition towards the chorus to which he replied promptly.
-His theatrical ambitions were so strong that even after the failure of the Royal Academy of Music (1718-1728) and the huge success of the Beggar's Opera (1728), he continued to produce operas.
+His theatrical ambitions were so strong that even after the failure of the Royal Academy of Music (1718-1728) and the enormous success of the Beggar's Opera (1728), he continued to produce operas.
 This time he was not so successful.
 In 1732, he created a new genre: the Handelian Oratorio.
 Esther was the first production with success.
 In those years, to be able to compete with the rival company 'the Opera of the Nobility', he invented the organ concertos to be played between the acts.
 Until 1741, he produced both operas and oratorios after which there were only oratorios.
 An obvious reason for abandoning the Italian opera serie was that the public was not as enthusiastic as it had once been about Italian opera.

-JS Bach (1685-1750)
+JS Bach (1685 - 1750)

 A brief biographical note on Johann Sebastian Bach's life: